arturodl/merak/README.md

 # merak
 html, css, javascript and its childs

-this repo is merely with purposes of learning
+this repo is merely with purposes of learning and so on